A gccjit::extended_asm represents an extended asm statement: a

 section of the documentation of the C syntax.

-corresponds to the asmSymbolicName
+asm_symbolic_name corresponds to the asmSymbolicName component of

-syntax, and specifies the symbolic name for the operand.
+C’s extended asm syntax, and specifies the symbolic name for the operand.

 See the overload below for an alternative that does not supply a symbolic